MarcusGoldschmidt/ptwar/README.md

 # PTWAR

-Persistent Ticket base War game
+Persistent Tick base War game

 ## How to run